LuxWise/The-projects/README.md

-# Repositorio base del Curso de Introducción a React.js en Platzi

-¡Hola, Platzinauta!

-En este repositorio encontrarás el código de todas las clases del [Curso de Introducción a React.js](https://platzi.com/reactjs).
-Para empezar solo debes clonar este repositorio (`git clone`), instalar sus dependencias (`npm i`) y ejecutar la aplicación (`npm start`).

-La rama principal contiene el código con el que eempezamos el curso.
-En las demás ramas encontrarás el código de las siguientes clases y finalmente el deploy de la aplicación.

-¡Mucha suerte aprendiendo React! #NuncaParesDeAprender

-## Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Available Scripts

 In the project directory, you can run: